Cases that may involve incorrect or fraudulent entry

-- allegations about a nurse or midwife’s fitness to practise, or
+- allegations about a nurse, midwife or nursing associate’s fitness to practise, or

 - allegations about whether their entry on the register is fraudulent or incorrect.

 An example if an allegation that a nurse, midwife or nursing associate gave us false information as part of revalidation, this could equally be misconduct that affects their fitness to practise, or grounds to investigate whether their entry on our register is fraudulent.

 When this situation arises we usually prioritise the possible allegation of incorrect or fraudulent entry.

 When we refer fraudulent or incorrect entry cases to the Investigating committeeBack to top

 The Investigating Committee makes a final decision on whether or not the material we gathered shows there is evidence to support an allegation of incorrect or fraudulent entry.

 In making this decision we consider whether any of the information submitted, or which the Registrar took account of as part of the application process, appears to be:

 - wrong or inaccurate

 We also assess whether it appears that the entry on the register was made by mistake.